 - The funicular train is a popular way to get up the mountain, but deserted on the way down again, so children can sit at the front of the train and pretend they are the driver as they shoot down through the tunnel

-- Two years ago a soft play area was built in the sports centre for younger children with slides, ball pits and matting.
+- Three years ago a soft play area was built in the sports centre for younger children with slides, ball pits and matting.
 For older children there is an indoor climbing wall in the same complex.